HannahBBell/mark-react-proj--tv-shows/level-100.md

 1. Season number and episode number should be displayed as an **episode code**:
    1. Each part should be zero-padded to two digits.
    1. Example: `S02E07` would be the code for the 7th episode of the 2nd season. `S2E7` would be _incorrect_.
 1. The summary text of some episodes has HTML tags in it.
-Your app should remove these before displaying the text.
+Start by displaying the summary including these as part of the string.
+We will strip them out of the string in a later level, but optionally you can do this now.
 1. The page should state somewhere that the data has been obtained from [TVMaze.com](https://tvmaze.com/), and should link back to that site (or the specific episode on that site).
 See [tvmaze.com/api#licensing](https://www.tvmaze.com/api#licensing).

 ## Screenshot of minimal version